openownership/bods-dev-handbook/standard_releases.md

 For incremental work on the schema and documentation, translations do not need to be complete before changes are merged into the main branch.
-Translation may happen periodically during work on a new version, but it is usually better to wait until a stable version is ready and then translated all at once, just prior to a versioned release.
+Translation may happen periodically during work on a new version, but it is usually better to wait until a stable version is ready and then translate all at once, just prior to a versioned release.
 This reduces the risk of translators working on text that may change again in the near future.

 ## Release processes

-How exactly we perform a release depends on what is being released and which versions the changes affect.
+How we perform a release depends on what is being released and which versions the changes affect.
 The sections below detail specific scenarios, but the following general questions always apply: